 Abe Versprille, General Manager

 Abe’s love for the food & bev biz bloomed from his first restaurant gig in high school.
 He stuck with the industry during his studies at Clemson, pursuing jobs that elevated his appreciation for quality in both food and service.
 Abe returned home to Charleston after Clemson and continued his restaurant work before moving to New York to take a General Manager role.
-Several years in the New York proved sufficient, and Abe came home again to find a flourishing local food scene.
+Several years in New York proved sufficient, and Abe came home again to find a flourishing local food scene.
 He put down professional roots at EVO, and resides in Summerville with his wife, Lindsey, and young daughter, Sawyer.